M4xSec/K-DNS_Broker/README.md

 # K-DNS_Broker
-This tool is for educational purposes.I am not responsible for any misuse of this script.
+This tool is for educational purposes.
+I am not responsible for any misuse of this script.